brankalakic/Facial-Landmarks-Annotation-Tool/README.md

 1. Use CMake to configure and generate the environment.
 I suggest using the folder `build`, since it is the one ignored by gitignore.
 2. In Windows, open the Visual Studio solution and build with the desired build type (*debug*, *release*, etc).
 3. In Linux, use type `make` to let the Makefile produce the binary in the build type configured by CMake.
 4. The code produces only a single executable named `flat(.exe)`, that depends only on Qt.
-If you want to use the "Fit

 ## Credits